nixworks/public/news/2016/05/12/README.md

 ##### Konkoly Observatory
 ### [Researchers from Konkoly Observatory in Budapest, Hungary, reveal that (225088) 2007 OR10 is the third largest dwarf planet in the solar system. ](/news/2016/05/12/researchers-from-konkoly-observatory-in-budapest-hungary-reveal-that-225088-2007-or10-is-the-third-largest-dwarf-planet-in-the-solar-sys.md)
-_Context: (225088) 2007 OR10, Hungary, Budapest, dwarf planet, Konkoly Observatory, solar system_
+_Context: Konkoly Observatory, Hungary, Budapest, dwarf planet, solar system, (225088) 2007 OR10_

 ## [Previous Day...](/news/2016/05/11/index.md)